 It was designed in two levels, the concrete level that is composed by tree main components: subject, action and object and the abstract level that is composed by: role, activity and view.
 And in-between parallel to all the components as a model’s heart we found the organization, which have attached all the policy specifications and in this way the authorizations are associated with organizations, thus it is possible handle several security policies associated with different organizations in the same implementation.

+The main difference between Orbac and the other models of access control is the inclusion of the concepts Organization and Context; Organization is represented by any organized group of entities that collaborate with a common objective.
+And Context represents the conditions that enable o disable the authorizations, these conditions can be setting up by users or environment circumstances.

 In this model, the policies are based in an organization’s hierarchy where can exist several levels depending of the design done by the administrator based in the network and company needs, this allow that for each organization its possible define their own components and to set out the boundaries of the policies.
 Each organization as was mentioned above is transversal to their components, which mean that all the components have direct interaction with it and are directly related as is illustrated in figure 1.

 Figure 1 [1] OrBAC Model